alexandrova-lab-ucla/dmdpy/README.md

 then its installation was successful!
 If you are going to be using `submitdmd.py` then you also need to supply it with a submission template in the form jinja2 format.
 You can view a sample `submit.j2` in `/dmdpy/templates/submit.j2` for a UGE queuing system.
 The `submit.j2` is highly platform and system dependent.
 A list of keywords is listed in [Submission Keywords](#Submission-Keywords) section.

+NOTE: you need to have piDMD prior to installing dmdpy.
+These executables only work if you have a licensed copy of DMD.
+Please contact
+Molecules in Action to receive a copy of piDMD.

 ## DMD Options <a name="options"></a>
 For a full list of what each of these parameters does, it is best to refer to the piDMD manual.
 This file is meant to make life easier to replicate